Ad Frequency: Why It Matters and How You Can Control It

 This statement might make sense logically, but what does it actually mean and how do we control it?

-The answer to these questions lies within a little looked at metric: Frequency.
+The answer to these questions can be found by looking at this metric: Frequency.

 Frequency is actually easy to understand and calculate.
 Frequency is the number of times a user has seen your ad or campaign in a certain period of time.
 In order to find frequency, you divide impressions by reach.